One Messaging ShifT Tripled Revenue

 Motivation Beats Information

 When it comes to email, subject lines are where the battle for dollars is often won or lost.
-The subject line on the left underperformed because it led with a product description instead of a reason to care.
+The subject line on the left underperformed because it led with a vague feature description instead of a reason to care.
 I coached the writer to rethink the subject line from the customer’s point of view—framing it around curiosity, relevance, and a clear payoff.
-The revised subject line on the right shifted the focus from features to motivation, and increased open rates by 70%.
+The revised subject line on the right shifted the focus from features to motivation, and increased open rates by 50%.

 Dynamic design Wins